Cat5TV/pinecraft-docs/patrons/survival/maps.rst

 Would you like your base added to this page?
 Ping Baldnerd on Discord.

-**Tip:** The camera drone flies from the south.
-So if your build is hidden behind a mountain, or facing north, the drone may not see it, or not capture it in all its glory.
-Consider facing your builds south to ensure the best pictures.
+**Tip:** The camera drone flies from the far South East with the camera facing North West.
+So if your build is hidden behind a mountain, or facing North or West, the drone may not see it, or not capture it in all its glory.
+Consider facing your builds South or East to ensure the best pictures.